state-alchemists/dbanu/README.md

 - **FastAPI Integration**: Seamless integration with FastAPI dependencies and middleware
 - **Multiple Database Support**: SQLite, PostgreSQL, MySQL, and custom engines
 - **Dependency Injection**: Access FastAPI dependencies in middleware
-- **Middleware System**: Custom middleware for logging, authentication, authorization, and more
+- **Middleware System**: Powerful middleware system with `QueryContext` for intercepting and modifying queries, logging, authentication, authorization, and more

 ## Installation